xixilele1990/swap-meet/README.md

 9. Consider looking for opportunities to improve your code.

-10. Repeats steps 2-8 until you have finished all tests in the file.
+10. Repeat steps 2-9 until you have finished all tests in the file.

 11. Begin using the test file of the next wave!